Where Did Red Light Therapy Come From?

 1870s: Thomas Edison and Electricity

 American inventor Thomas Edison formed the Edison Electric Light Company in 1878, and demonstrated his incandescent light prototype a year later, in 1879.
-Edison said: "We will make electricity so cheap that only the rich will burn candles.”
 By 1925, half of all homes in the US had electric power.
 The modern era of light technology had begun.

 1903: Niels Ryberg Finsen wins Nobel Prize for Early Light Therapy Treatments

 Scandinavian scientist Niels Ryberg Finsen suffered from Niemann-Pick disease, a metabolic disorder that affected his quality of life.
-Seeking to treat himself, Dr. Finsen sunbathed and investigated the effects of natural light on living organisms.
-He developed a theory of phototherapy that showed how specific wavelengths of natural light can have beneficial medical effects.
+Seeking to treat himself, Dr. Finsen sunbathed and investigated the effects of light on living organisms.
+He developed a theory of phototherapy that showed how specific wavelengths of light can have beneficial effects.
 Dr. Finsen was awarded the Nobel Prize for Medicine in 1903, "in recognition of his contribution to the treatment of diseases, especially lupus vulgaris, with concentrated light radiation, whereby he has opened a new avenue for medical science."
-Medical light therapy was born.

 1917: Albert Einstein Develops Modern Laser Principles